how-to-learn-italian-fast

 Italian is very verb-centric, which means you can’t do much without knowing a lot of verbs.
 Where English uses a lot of compound and phrasal verbs (get up, get in, get dressed), Italian typically has a different verb for everything (alzarsi, entrare, vestirsi).

-I recommend that you get a calendar and write one verb in every day of the month.
+I recommend that you get a calendar and write one verb for every day of the month.
 Each morning, write down the verb and repeat it in its present forms.
 Try to memorize the verb by the end of the day.
 At the end of the week, quiz yourself on your new words.

 2. Set Concrete Learning Goals